-8.2.1 Business models of MaaS services
+A.5.2.1.
+Business models of MaaS services

-8.2.1.1 Business models Dopravní podnik města Brna (Brno, Czech Republic)
+A.5.2.1.1.
+Business models Dopravní podnik města Brna (Brno, Czech Republic)

-Table 54 - Business Model Canvas DPMB
+Table 77 - Business Model Canvas DPMB

-BUSINESS MODEL CANVAS Value Proposition Providing mobility in a place that is poorly served by transportation modes Customer Segments University students and staff Customer Relationships Personal relationship with the operators of the vehicles Personalized digital platform for route planning and ticketing Information on DPMB website and social media Channels Mobile application Website Social Media Key Resources Automated vehicleBooking application Key Activities Marketing and analysis of travellers' behaviours Key Partners Automated vehicle developersIT provider Revenue Streams Per ride paymentSubscription Cost Structure CAPEX: Cost of vehicle fleet Cost of physical infrastructure Cost of digital infrastructure Machines and equipment OPEX: Repairs, Maintenance, Services Depreciation costs Personnel costs Material consumption Fuel consumption Other costs
+BUSINESS MODEL CANVAS Value Proposition Providing mobility in a place that is poorly served by transportation modes Customer Segments University students and staff Customer Relationships Personal relationship with the operators of the vehicles Personalized digital platform for route planning and ticketing Information on DPMB website and social media Channels Mobile applicationWebsiteSocial Media Key Resources Automated vehicleBooking application

+BUSINESS MODEL CANVAS Key Activities Marketing and analysis of travellers' behaviours Key Partners Automated vehicle developersIT provider Revenue Streams Per ride paymentSubscription Cost Structure CAPEX: Cost of vehicle fleet Cost of physical infrastructure Cost of digital infrastructure Machines and equipment OPEX: Repairs, Maintenance, Services Depreciation costs Personnel costs Material consumption Fuel consumption Energy consumption Other costs

 DPMB has planned to provide an autonomous driving service for university students, university staff and employees of technological companies in an area (the "campus") that is poorly served by transportation services.
 Only one transportation service that is quite rudimentary is available and which cannot cover the high demand of mobility that is needed.

 There might be a circular service operation around the most frequented places and an on-demand service.
 The service is paid per use or per subscription fee for people who use the service regularly, with that the customer saves money.
 In both cases the service uses mobile applications that allows the users to track the position of the vehicle or to book a ride.